dappley/go-dappley-multi-server-tester/README.md

 Remove Producer Test Cases

     - Initialize a 6 node blockchain with 6 produers,
-      then delete 1 producer from the genesis file and check if the blockchain continues.
+      then delete 1 producer and check if the blockchain continues.
       Delete another producer and shutdown 2 of the blockchain nodes.
       If the blockchain stops mining, then there is an error.

+    - Invalid input
+        1. height is less than the current blockahin height
+        2. height is string
+        3. height is speical characters
+        4. height is decimal
+        5. height is empty

+    - Run deleteProducer method from the node that isn't running any producer in the blockchain OR Run deleteProducer twice from the node that is running a proudcer in the blockchain

 Change Producer Test Cases